Bible Reading Plan – April 9-15

 1 Kings 17-22; 2 Kings 1-17; Psalm 99-105

-We live in interesting times.
-Secularism isn’t precisely running rampant, but its forces are felt even among those who might be slightly religious.
+Secularism isn’t precisely running rampant these days, but its forces are felt even among those who might be slightly religious.
 Most people are unwilling to give up on the idea of some sort of god full-stop, but they have certainly replaced a God who reveals himself through Scripture for one that reveals himself directly and unhindered to the human heart.
 By moving the locus of revelation from the open and public words of Scripture to the private and guarded feelings of the heart, our culture has removed any religious feelings from the public square.
 Your god is your business, not mine; after all, they are likely not even the same god.
 Thus, we fashion gods in our own images, after our own likenesses, for they are formed inside of us, and are inseparable from us.

 Likely the most memorable event in 1 Kings is Elijah’s confrontation with the 450 prophets of Baal on Mt.
 Carmel in chapter 18.
 The challenge is to see which God (god) can spark the wood under a sacrificed bull without any human help.
 The prophets dance, flail themselves, invoke all kinds of summons upon Baal, but the offering does not light and burn.
 It is as stone cold as the god that the prophets worship.